Data Validation Error Format

 Example 1: Error in a JSON document

-The document could also be invalid at JSON syntax level, for example of the closing } is missing (Example 2).
-The error is also located by its byte offset:
+The document could also be invalid at JSON syntax level, for example if the closing } is missing (Example 3):

 {